StevenLares/StevenLares/README.md

 # MicroSlop
 I only use this account to:
-- contribute to public repos on GitHub
+- contribute to and support public repos stuck on GitHub
 - to host my neovim and keyboard configs
 - have high uptime for my adblock blocklist